 Chicken Pistachio Pasta Salad is a hearty entrée salad perfect for a warm summer evening.
 This recipe comes to me by way of a community cookbook from the Mother Teresa Maternity Home in Placerville, CA, which serves as both a women’s shelter and a temporary home for pregnant women.
 Unlike most community cookbooks, this one focuses exclusively on soups and salads, including a welcome selection of entree salads.

-Pasta salads are one of those things that I always enjoy in the moment but that it rarely occurs to me to make at home.
+Pasta salads are one of those things that it rarely occurs to me to make at home.
 As a young man I had a modest addiction to Suddenly Salad pasta salad (pro tip: it’s great for camping trips) and always went straight to the mayonnaise-drenched pasta-shell-salads at church potlucks.
 At the same time, it’s an absolute pain to make as a side dish: an awful lot of effort and advance prep for something that’s (usually) only marginally better than a tossed salad.
-The only pasta salad in regular rotation in our house is a sweet and creamy macaroni salad, which is a must-have when I grill teriyaki chicken.
+The only pasta salad in regular rotation in our house is a sweet and creamy macaroni salad.
+And only because there’s nothing that goes better with teriyaki chicken.

-I wasn’t sure what my kids would make of this.
-They’re not big fans of chicken to begin with and I worried a little bit that this would come across like a lukewarm pasta primavera.
+I wasn’t sure what my kids would make of Chicken Pistachio Pasta Salad.
+They’re not big fans of chicken to begin with.
+I worried a little bit that this would come across like a lukewarm pasta primavera.
 But they bought into the whole salad idea and all went back for seconds.
 As I write this warm summer days are waning, but I can see this coming back into regular rotation when the weather warms up again.
 Serve with fresh fruit, if you serve it with anything at all.
 Enjoy!

 - 1 lb dried rotini